Immunization during pregnancy: COVID-19 vaccination in pregnancy

 COVID-19 is a respiratory infection caused by the SARS-CoV2 virus.
 Before COVID-19 vaccines were available, pregnant women who caught the disease were at increased risk of needing intensive care, invasive ventilation or ECMO, but not at increased risk of death.
 Infection significantly increased the risk of preterm birth, stillbirth and pre-eclampsia.

 COVID-19 vaccination during pregnancy is safe and associated with improved levels of risk for stillbirth, premature birth and admission of the newborn to intensive care.
 Vaccination can prevent COVID-19 infection during pregnancy although these immunity benefits are not passed on to the child.

 mRNA COVID-19 vaccines were first rolled out in December 2020.
 At this time, in recognition of the risks posed by COVID-19 disease in pregnancy, the US and Israel offered the vaccines to all pregnant women shortly afterwards, and the first safety and effectiveness data therefore came from these vaccines and these nations.

 RSV vaccination in pregnancy

 Respiratory syncytial virus is a virus that causes infections of the respiratory tract, and is the leading cause of bronchiolitis and pneumonia in infants and children under the age of 5.
-An RSV prefusion F (RSV pre-F) protein vaccine, Abrysvo, has recently been developed for use in pregnancy.
-In clinical trials, this vaccine was 81.8% effective against severe RSV in infants under 90 days and 69.4% in those under 180 days.
+An RSV prefusion F (RSV pre-F) protein vaccine, Abrysvo, was approved in the US in May 2023 for use in pregnant individuals.
+In clinical trials, the vaccine was 81.8% effective against severe RSV in infants under 90 days and 69.4% in those under 180 days.
+Alternatively, a long-acting monoclonal antibody (nirsevimab or clesrovimab) may be administered shortly before or after birth in the RSV season; most infants require one strategy, not both.
 The first countries to implement programmes of RSV vaccination in pregnancy were the US and Argentina, and it is now being more widely implemented, including in Canada, the UK, and Australia.